 LCA results give insight and help set priorities and define KPIs that are relevant and measurable.
 It also helps set a baseline for the product or service in question, so any improvements or deviations can be compared and progress can be monitored.

-Circular economy is a great vision for mobilising business and governments.
+Circular economy is a great vision for mobilizing businesses and governments.
 However, it needs proven methodologies to make sure the vision results in concrete benefits for the environment and society.
-LCA can complement the vision with robust measurements, helping to ensure feasibility of implementation at a product level.
+LCA can complement the vision with robust measurements, helping to ensure the feasibility of implementation at a product level.

 Through LCA, is possible to test impacts of the circular business models, validate their assumptions and get feedback for improvement.
 In addition, it can help define targets and indicators to measure and foster circularity over time.

-If you have any questions or comments about this complementary approach, or have any other ideas about how you would make the circular economy more concrete, please send me an email.
-I would be delighted to exchange stories with you and answer your questions!
+If you have any questions or comments about this complementary approach or have any other ideas about how you would make the circular economy more concrete, please get in touch.